Tensor rank and dimension expanders: Overview

 An $(n_1,n_2,n_3)$-tensor over $\F$ is a function $T : [n_1]\times [n_2]\times [n_3] \rightarrow \F$.
 We can form two dimensional `slices' of the tensor $T$ by fixing one of the variables.
 For example, we denote by $T(a,*,*)$ the $n_2 \times n_3$ matrix obtained by fixing $i_1$ to $a \in \F$.
 A tensor $T$ has rank one if it is of the form $T(i_1,i_2,i_3) = f_1(i_1)f_2(i_2)f_3(i_3)$ for some functions $f_j : [n_j] \rightarrow \F$.
 The rank of a general tensor $T$, denoted $R(T)$ is defined to be the minimal $r$ such that $T$ can be written as a sum of $r$ rank-one tensors.\footnote{There are other notions of rank for tensors, all generalizing matrix rank, but the one we defined is typically called just `tensor rank'.} When $\F$ is the real or complex numbers we also define the {\em border rank} of $T$, denoted $\underline R(T)$ to be the smallest $r$ such that there is a sequence of rank $\leq r$ tensors converging to $T$.\footnote{One can define border rank also over fields of positive characteristic as being in the Zariski closure of low rank tensors.} While it is easy to show the {\em existence} of tensors of high rank (as high as $\Omega(n^2)$ for $(n,n,n)$ tensors) it is a longstanding open problem to construct high-rank tensors explicitly.
 By explicit construction we mean that, there is a deterministic algorithm that, given $n$, runs in time $\poly(n)$ and outputs an $(n,n,n)$-tensor $T_n$ of the required rank (more formally, an explicit construction produces an infinite {\em family} of tensors, not a single one).
 The difficulty in constructing explicit tensors of high rank stems from the fact that such constructions would lead to lower bounds on arithmetic circuits, a notoriously difficult open problem in theoretical computer science (see \cite{SY-survey} for more details on this connection).

 The currently best known explicit lower bounds on tensor rank are those in \cite{AFT11} and are of the form $3n - O(\log_2(n))$ for an $(n,n,n)$-tensor (over any field $\F$).
 Their work also includes a lower bound of $2n - 1$ on the rank of an explicit $(\log_2(n),n,n)$-tensor (for $n$ a power of two).
+It is not stated in \cite{AFT11}, but one can also slightly modify their Theorem 5.6 to construct a $(C,n,n)$-tensor with rank $(2 - 2^{-c})n$.
+As far as we can tell, the above mentioned results from \cite{AFT11} do not extend to border rank.

 For border rank the best explicit lower bound is that of \cite{LM19} and is of the form $2.02 n$ for an explicit $(n,n,n)$-tensor.
-To the best of our knowledge, the best tensor rank (or border rank) lower bounds for $(D,n,n)$-tensors with constant $D$ are of the form $3n/2$ \cite{Gri78,JaJa78,Str83,Grie86}.
-In fact, one can get this bound even with $D=2$ (or $D=3$ for border rank).
+To the best of our knowledge, the best border rank lower bounds for $(D,n,n)$-tensors with constant $D$ are of the form $3n/2$ \cite{Gri78,JaJa78,Str83,Grie86}.
+In fact, one can get this bound even with $D=3$.

 Our main contribution is a new way to construct $(D,n,n)$-tensors of rank (or border rank) $(2-\eps)n$ with $D$ a constant only depending on $\eps$.
 We show a general way to construct such tensors from small families of linear maps that `expand' or `spread' the dimension of any subspace.
 The property we need is captured in the following definition.